Scott Fischer: Death

-In May 1996, Fischer guided a team of 18 in climbing Everest which included two guides – Neal Beidleman and Anatoli Boukreev – and eight clients, assisted by eight Sherpas led by Lopsang Jangbu Sherpa.
-On May 6, the Mountain Madness team left base camp (5,364 meters) for their summit climb.
-At Camp II (6,400 meters), Fischer learned that his friend Dale Kruse was ill and was unable to make it out of Camp I (6,000 m).
-Fischer descended from Camp II, met up with Kruse and continued to base camp along with him.
-Leaving Kruse at the base camp, he ascended to rejoin his team at Camp II.
-He was slow on ascent to Camp III (7,200m) the following day and on May 9, he left Camp III for Camp IV at the South Col (7,950m).
-On May 10, Fischer reached the summit after 3:45 PM, much later than the safe turnaround time of 2:00 PM due to the unusually high number of climbers who tried to make it to the summit on the same day.
-He was exhausted from the ascent and becoming increasingly ill, possibly suffering from HAPE, HACE, or a combination of both.
+In May 1996, Fischer guided eight clients in climbing Everest.
+He was assisted by Neal Beidleman, Anatoli Boukreev, and eight Sherpas, led by Lopsang Jangbu Sherpa.
+On May 6, the Mountain Madness team left Base Camp (5,364 meters) for their summit climb.
+At Camp II (6,400 meters), Fischer learned that his friend Dale Kruse was ill and could not make it out of Camp I (6,000 m).
+Fischer descended from Camp II, met with Kruse, and continued to Base Camp with him.
+Leaving Kruse at Base Camp, he ascended to rejoin his team at Camp II.
+He was slow on ascent to Camp III (7,200 m) the following day, and on May 9, he left Camp III for Camp IV at the South Col (7,950 m).
+On May 10, Fischer reached the summit after 3:45 PM, much later than the safe turnaround time of 2:00 PM due to his team climbing much slower than expected.
+He was exhausted from previous efforts and the ascent and became increasingly ill, possibly suffering from HAPE, HACE, or a combination of both.

 His climbing partner, Lopsang Jangbu Sherpa, descended part of the way with him when a blizzard started.
 Near the Southeast ridge balcony (8,400m), Fischer asked Lopsang to descend without him and send back Boukreev for help.
 After the storm subsided, on May 11, two Sherpas reached Fischer and "Makalu" Gau Ming-Ho, leader of a Taiwanese expedition.
-Fischer was unresponsive and the Sherpas placed an oxygen mask over his face before carrying Gau to Camp IV.
+Fischer was unresponsive, and the Sherpas placed an oxygen mask over his face before carrying Gau to Camp IV.
 After rescuing other people, Boukreev finally reached Fischer, who was already dead.
 He described Fischer as having exhibited paradoxical undressing, commonly associated with hypothermia.
 "His oxygen mask is around face, but bottle is empty.
 He is not wearing mittens; hands completely bare.
 Down suit is unzipped, pulled off his shoulder, one arm is outside clothing.
 There is nothing I can do.
 Scott is dead."
 Boukreev shrouded Fischer's upper torso and moved his body off the main climbing route.
 His body remains on the mountain.

-Lopsang Jangbu Sherpa died in an avalanche in autumn 1996 also on an expedition to Everest, and Boukreev died in December 1997 in an avalanche on an expedition to Annapurna.
+Lopsang Jangbu Sherpa died in an avalanche in the autumn of 1996, also on an expedition to Everest, and Boukreev died in December 1997 in an avalanche on an expedition to Annapurna.
 Fischer's climbing firm Mountain Madness was bought in 1997 by Keith and Christine Boskoff.